openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 ## Wrapping up

 We installed OpenFaaS Cloud and enabled CI/CD, TLS and OAuth2 on any repo without any complicated configuration or pipelines or maintenance overhead.
+In this post we used a self-hosted GitLab instance as our SCM, but public and private GitHub repos and organisations are also supported by ofc-bootstrap!

 You can [follow me @alexellisuk](https://twitter.com/alexellisuk/) and [@openfaas on Twitter](https://twitter.com/openfaas/)